FreeFem/FreeFem-doc/docs/reference/GlobalVariables.md

 int Verbosity = verbosity;
 verbosity = 0;
 ```
-0 = nothing, 1 = few informations, 10 = a lot of informations, ...
+0 = nothing, 1 = little information, 10 = a lot of information, ...

 This is an integer value.